Exploring Surface Decoration

 so that one-on-one attention can be provided for every student.

-The class fee includes a 3-hour class each week, 25 lbs. of clay, a tool kit, use of our glazes, a $20 credit for firing services and unlimited open studio time for practice.
-Returning students receive a 3-hour class each week, 25 lbs. of clay, use of our glazes, a $30 credit for firing services and unlimited open studio time for practice.
+The class fee includes a 3-hour class each week, 25 lbs. of clay, a tool kit, use of our glazes, a $20 credit for firing services and weekly open studio time for practice.
+Returning students receive a 3-hour class each week, 25 lbs. of clay, use of our glazes, a $30 credit for firing services and weekly open studio time for practice.